 The conversion of units from semester to quarter for meeting minimum unit requirements may result in a student needing additional coursework to meet CSU graduation requirements.
-To graduate from the CSU, students must complete 48 semester or 72 quarter units of general education which includes 9 semester or 12 quarter units of upperdivision general education coursework, as determined by the receiving CSU campus per the CSU's policy on CSU General Education Breadth Requirements https://calstate.policystat.com/policy/8919100/latest/ (last updated 12/3/2020).
+To graduate from the CSU, students must complete 48 semester (72 quarter) units of general education which includes 9 semester (12 quarter) units of upper-division general education coursework, as determined by the receiving CSU campus per the CSU's policy on CSU General Education Breadth Requirements (last updated 12/3/2020).